Meeting Rooms & Spaces

 Most spaces in the Cohon Center can be reserved using 25Live.
 Requests are not considered scheduled until you have received a confirmation email from the Scheduling Office.
 (Once you have placed a request, do not edit your event in 25Live.)

 The Cohon Center is not responsible for reservations in academic buildings.
-For academic building reservations, contact firstname.lastname@example.org.
+Contact this email for academic building reservations.

 Meeting Rooms, Event Spaces, and Common Areas